frasten/wordpresscom-popular-posts/readme.txt

 = 2.4.0 =
 * New Feature: added support for [wp_popular_posts] shortcode!
 Please read the FAQ.
+* New Feature: added 'none' option to list tag, to improve customizability.

 = 2.3.0 =
 * New Feature: added support for subcategories.
 Now if you set a category,